 Allocation of business to brokers of the Trust is made on the basis of coverage, trading ability and fundamental research expertise.
-The Manager may choose to execute portfolio transactions with dealers who provide research, statistical and other similar services to the Trust or to the Manager at prices which reflect such services (termed proprietary research).
+The Manager may choose to execute portfolio transactions with dealers who provide research, statistical and other similar services to the Trust or to the Manager at prices, which reflect such services (termed proprietary research).
 The dealers do not provide the Manager with an estimate of the cost of the research, statistical and other similar services (referred to as soft dollars).

 The Manager may use third party proprietary research, which is generally also available on a subscription basis, the value of which will be used to approximate the value of research and other similar services received from third parties through commission sharing arrangements with executing brokers.
-The Trust has not participated in any third party soft dollar arrangements to date.
+The ascertainable value of the third party soft dollar arrangements in connection with portfolio transactions for the six-months ended June 30, 2020 and June 30, 2019 are presented in the table below: